 What do higher interest rates mean for your business’s supply chain?
 Quite a lot, actually.
-Read on to find out how your supply chain could be affected by further hikes.
+Read on to find out how your supply chain could be affected by increased interest rates.

 After many years of low interest rates following the financial crisis, a rise in interest rates may finally be on the horizon.
-While the U.S. saw three hikes in 2017 while, in the UK, the Bank of England increased rates to 0.5% in November 2017 – the first increase in a decade – rates dropped to all-time lows again at the advent of the coronavirus pandemic in 2020.
+While the U.S. saw three hikes in 2017 and the Bank of England increased rates to 0.5% in November 2017 – the first increase in a decade – rates dropped to all-time lows again at the advent of the coronavirus pandemic in 2020.
 But the Federal Reserve is now indicating that tapering of monetary stimulus is coming, and interest rate hikes may follow soon after.

 Higher interest rates may come as a welcome development where investments are concerned – but how do interest rates affect business supply chains?
 The short answer: it depends.
 For large, cash-rich companies, higher interest rates may reflect a more supportive economic environment and the opportunity to grow their businesses.
-But for smaller suppliers, the combination of increased customer demand and a higher cost of funding could spell trouble.
+But for smaller suppliers, the inherent higher cost of funding could spell trouble.

 What do higher interest rates mean?

-This brings us back to interest rates.
-For smaller suppliers, securing the necessary finance can be more problematic in a higher rate environment.
-It’s therefore important to consider how your suppliers, and indeed the whole supply chain, could be affected by rising interest rates, and what the knock-on effect could be for your business.
+It’s important to consider how your suppliers, and indeed the whole supply chain, could be affected by rising interest rates, and what the knock-on effect could be for your business.
 Some possible effects of higher interest rates on the supply chain include:

 Weighing up the impact of higher interest rates